 That’s it; the autoclosing of the inactive tabs will be immediately disabled.
 The tabs will be closed only when you manually close them using thefrom the tabs menu.

 Stop Autoclose on Safari Mac

 When we close Safari on Mac, all the tabs are automatically terminated, and when relaunched, the homepage or startup page appears by default.

 However, we can make a simple change to help relaunch the same tabs we had before closing the Safari browser.

-- Launch the Safari browser on your Mac.
+- Launch the Safari app on your Mac.

-- Click on the Safari menu and select Preferences… from the drop-down.
+- Click on the Safari menu and select Settings from the drop-down.

-It will open the Preferences window for the Safari browser.
+It will open the Settings window for the Safari browser.